 Laughter and Comedy as Therapy

-Laughter is so beneficial for mental health that psychologists have figured out ways to incorporate it into therapy.
+The benefits of laughter are so beneficial for mental health that psychologists have figured out ways to incorporate it into therapy.
 In fact, a group of psychologists formed the Association for Applied and Therapeutic Humor (AATH).
 This group of experts dedicates its time to promoting the use of humor in psychiatric settings to treat serious mental illness.

 Furthermore, the organization Stand Up for Mental Health uses stand-up comedy to promote healing.
 Specifically, counselor and comic David Granirer trains people to turn their experiences with mental health challenges into standup comedy routines.